St. Luke's Hospital (Maumee, Ohio)

-McLaren St. Luke's Hospital is a non-profit hospital in Maumee, Ohio, operated by McLaren Health Care Corporation.
-The hospital is expected to wind down operations by mid-May, 2023 with assets being purchased by Mercy Health.
+McLaren St. Luke's Hospital was a non-profit hospital in Maumee, Ohio, operated by McLaren Health Care Corporation.
+McLaren announced it expected St. Luke's to wind down operations by mid-May, 2023 with assets being purchased by Mercy Health.
+The hospital officially closed on Monday, May 8, 2023.

 Facilities

-The hospital is equipped with a helipad for medical evacuation.
+The hospital was equipped with a helipad for medical evacuation.
 It acquired the da Vinci robotic surgical system in 2007.

 History

 William Gillette, a Toledo surgeon, opened a small health clinic in 1898.
 It expanded into a 50-bed hospital in 1906, opening as the fourth hospital in the Toledo area.
 Robinwood Hospital was purchased in 1926 by the Federated Lutheran Benevolent Society of Toledo, making it a not-for-profit Christian institution.